nafizjiwa/REACT-Router/README.md

    Syntax destructuring for URL parameters with a dynamic path eg. /:foo/:bar from the object returned by a call to useParams()
          `const { foo, bar } = useParams()`

+   To add a query parameter to the URL after a user enters a new search query in a search bar.</br>
+   Imperatively use useNavigation hook.
+         Call useNavigation() in the Search Component
+         const Component = () => {
+              const navFunction = useNavigate();
+              //...
+            }

-   To transform a query object into a URLSearchParams object use createSearchparams(). import { createSearchParams} from 'react-router-dom';
-   const searchQ = {
+    To transform a query object into a URLSearchParams object use createSearchparams(). const searchQ = {
                sort: 'ASC'
           }
          const urlQuery = createSearchParams(searchQ);  // will create a query that looks like sort=ASC

 8.